irene-panis/jobhunter/README.md

 [source](https://github.com/alexandresanlim/Badges4-README.md-Profile?tab=readme-ov-file#how-to-use)

 ## About Me
 Hi!
 I'm Irene. :) I'm a recent graduate of The Coding Boot Camp @ UCSD where I learned to build full-stack web applications using the MERN stack.
-Right now I'm building cool stuff to put on my portfolio and master technologies old and new.
+Right now I'm building cool stuff to revamp my portfolio and master technologies old and new.